-This article was written by Clare Barton who is a blue belt in Jiu Jitsu and a kids coach at Kingston Jiu Jitsu.
+This article was written by Clare Barton who is a purple belt in Jiu Jitsu and a kids coach at Kingston Jiu Jitsu.

 As a parent of 3 kids (ages 11,7 and 4), it can often be tricky to find something that we all enjoy doing together.
 The eldest is on the cusp of thinking he’s pretty grown-up (most days), and the youngest has only just started school.
 One boy, 2 girls, and again you can run into problems with activities that they can all happily engage in.